NetbeheerNederland/Interfacespecificatie-elektriciteit-productie-eenheden-RfG/informatie-specificatie/message_specification.md

 ## 61850 profile {#message-specification}

 IEC61850 interface profile to meet the RfG guidelines.
-This profile is inspired by BAP (Basic application profile).
+This profile is inspired by BAP (Basic application profile/61850-7-6).

 ### Logialnodes used
-All field descriped in the tables are mandatory (form the 61850 standard of required to meet the RfG guideline)
+All field descriped in the tables are mandatory (form the 61850 standard or required to meet this RfG specification)

 **DRCT**